 More information on Australia Awards.

-Visit the Australian Embassy website for further information on DAP and SGS.
+Visit the Australian Embassy in FSM website for further information on the DAP.

-The economy is dominated by government services and largely reliant on external grants, with only a modest private sector.
+FSM’s economy is dominated by government services and largely reliant on external grants, with only a modest private sector.
+FSM’s small, remote and dispersed population, narrow range of natural resources, and vulnerability to external shocks present challenges to growth.
 The fisheries sector is regarded as having the greatest development potential.
-With an EEZ of 2.7 million square kilometres, FSM bestrides major equatorial tuna migratory paths and the fishing industry has been boosted by the construction of cold storage facilities and processing plants.
-Fishery licensing fees account for nearly half of domestic budgetary revenue.
+With an EEZ of 2.7 million square kilometres, FSM bestrides major equatorial tuna migratory paths and the fishing industry has been boosted by the introduction of the Vessel Day Scheme under the Parties to the Nauru Agreement.
+Fishery licensing fees account for nearly half of domestic budget revenue.

 The tourism industry is another area of potential for FSM, particularly diving and eco-tourism.
-Some 21 000 tourists visit the islands each year.
-Tourism development is, however, constrained by limited airline links, availability of infrastructure, including roads, power and water, and by geographical isolation.
+Some 21,000 tourists visit the islands each year.
+Tourism development is, however, constrained by limited airline links, limited infrastructure, including roads, power and water, and by the country’s geographical isolation.